szu-security-group/privacy-preserving-machine-learning/README.md

-# Privacy-Preserving Logistic Regression
+# Privacy-Preserving Machine Learning
-This repository lists the code for our work on privacy-preserving logistic regression (PPLR).
+This repository lists the code for our work on privacy-preserving logistic regression (PPLR) and privacy-preserving decision tree (PPDT).

+### Privacy-Preserving Logistic Regression
 The PPLR model is based on a secure three-party computation of logistic regression using secure multiparty computation.
 In this model, the non-linear activation function typically used in logistic regression is replaced with a computationally friendly linear activation function.

+### Privacy-Preserving ID3 Decision Tree

 We focus on horizontally partitioned data, where medical institutions or data providers hold data samples with the same attributes.
-With the help of the secondary server, this model enables two parties or medical institutions holding shares of input samples to train the Logistic Regression model without learning any input data or model parameters.
+With the help of the secondary server, this model enables two parties or medical institutions holding shares of input samples to train these models without learning any input data or model parameters.

 ![model](https://github.com/RitaRun/PPML/assets/40885936/dfa87448-ba72-482a-8b95-7e6079dba4ff)